drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 No single strategy acts as a universal solution.

-* `usecols` significantly reduces memory usage.
+* `usecols` significantly reduces memory usage at load time.
 * Data type optimization offers large memory savings with minimal effort.
-* Chunking prevents memory crashes.
+* Chunking prevents memory crashes regardless of file size.
-* Sampling accelerates experimentation.
+* Sampling accelerates experimentation and EDA.
-* Polars delivers the best overall performance for large-scale analytics.
+* Polars delivers strong performance with low memory overhead for large-scale analytics; Dask's benefits are most pronounced in distributed or out-of-core scenarios.

 ---